 Walk through the old courtrooms, complete with wall lanterns and murals depicting Lady Justice, where the judges are still sworn into this day.
 Explore General Palmer’s private collection of rifles and guns.
 Learn about the history of Native Americans in the area or about the amazing artists that have come out of the Pikes Peak region.

 There’s so much to do at the Pioneers Museum, you could visit it a few times and still not see everything, but don’t miss the working antique cash register in the lobby.
 With a free admission price and a Wild West kids zone complete with a teepee and a rocking horse, the Pioneers Museum is a particularly great attraction for families on a budget.
-Visit this historic landmark and keep the heritage of the Pikes Peak region alive!
+Visit this historic landmark and keep the heritage of the Pikes Peak region alive.

 ANA Money Museum at Colorado College

-The Money Museum is home to America’s largest collections of coins, tokens, and paper money–and set against the beautiful, sprawling Colorado College campus, it’s a unique treat to visit.
+The Edward C. Rochette Money Museum is home to America’s largest collections of coins, tokens, and paper money–and set against the beautiful, sprawling Colorado College campus, it’s a unique treat to visit.
 Founded by the American Numismatic Association, which is dedicated to educating and encouraging the public to collect and study coins, the Money Museum is a unique attraction for the whole family.

 Learn about the history of money in a massive exhibit that shows the timeline of money from shells to debit cards, or wander the rare coin exhibit and find coins worth millions of dollars.
 Watch how money was made during the Renaissance on the Mini-Mint, a working display of coin minting.